 Local Driving Laws and Road Signs

+Rules of the Road are not universal, and not being aware of local laws isn’t a valid excuse if you’re stopped by authorities when driving in a foreign country.
 Each country has its unique driving laws and road signs.
-Here are some essential tips to help you navigate local driving laws and road signs:
+Here are some tips to help you navigate local driving laws and road signs:

 Emergency

-When travelling within Europe, the international emergency phone number is 112, which can be called using mobile phones or landlines.
-When you’re travelling outside of Europe, familiarise yourself with the emergency phone number of your destination country before you begin your journey.
+When travelling within Europe, the international emergency phone number is 112, which can be called from a mobile phones or landlines.
+In the US and Canada, this number will be 911; while England and countries within the UK use 99.
+When you’re travelling outside of Europe, check beforehand if the emergency phone number of your country you’re visiting is different before your trip.

 Drink Driving